What is Neurodiversity Affirming Practice?

 - Targets self-advocacy and child lead activities

-- Conducts and writes neurodiversity affirming goals and activities
+- Conducts and writes neurodiversity conditions affirming goals and activities

 OT practitioners have a holistic perspective.
 Overall, they focus on adapting the environment to fit the person and the person is an integral part of the therapy team (The American Occupational Therapy Association, 2021).
 A neurodiverse-affirming OT will focus on strategies, tools, and accommodations for autistic people.
 Further, cultural humility and power shift towards the client.
 Here are some ways this type of OT can support your child: